SubZero (webcomic): Awards and reception

 The comic won a fan favorite Ringo Award in 2020 for Favorite Hero.

-According to data from Webtoon, SubZero had received 73 million views and was the platfom's 13th most popular comic.
+According to data from Webtoon, SubZero had received 73 million views and was the platform's 13th most popular comic.

 A reviewer for The Beat said in 2021 that "despite sometimes feeling pretty frustrated by the story, I am addicted to finding out the ending...
 Come for the dragons and angst, stay for the art and plot twists."